priyanshu-97/Strategic-Product-Placement-Analysis/README.md

 # 📌 Conclusion

-This project demonstrates how **data visualization techniques can help businesses analyze retail product placement strategies**.
-By examining product positioning, pricing, promotions, and customer demographics, businesses can make **data-driven decisions to optimize store layouts and improve sales performance**.
+This project demonstrates how **data visualization and web integration can be used together to analyze retail product placement strategies**.

-Tableau dashboards provide an effective platform for transforming raw data into actionable insights.
+By combining **Tableau dashboards with a Flask web application**, the project provides an interactive platform for exploring data insights and understanding how product placement affects sales performance.

 ---